Partnerships crumbled, billion-dollar condo plans collapsed and commercial bankruptcies climbed.

-Christopher Delson, a partner at the global law firm Morrison & Foerster based in New York, said the status of projects and their finances pre-pandemic will play a big part in determining their fate.
+Christopher Delson, a partner at the global law firm Morrison & Foerster based in New York, said the status of each project and its finances pre-pandemic will play a big part in determining its fate.

 “With projects that were in trouble before Covid, lenders are going to say: ‘Unless you have a new solution, we need to move on,’” he noted in a recent interview.
 “With projects that are hurting just because of Covid, I think lenders are going to be much more willing to try and work those out.”